-Art History 210: From the Beginning to Michelangelo - Dr. Carol Eckert
+Art History 210: From the Beginning to Michelangelo

-In Art History 210 participants will take a journey from the beginnings of art-making through some of the greatest civilizations' art and architecture.
+In Art History 210, participants will take a journey from the beginnings of art-making through some of the greatest civilizations' art and architecture.
 Students will be introduced to the artistic traditions of Europe, Asia, Africa and the Americas up to the year 1600.
-We will see spectacular sights from the vivid animals painted on prehistoric cave wall to the likes of Michelangelo's paintings on the Sistine Ceiling.
+We will see spectacular sights from the vivid animals painted on prehistoric cave walls to the likes of Michelangelo's paintings on the Sistine Ceiling.
 Along the way will be interspersed learning activities and discussions for students to explore their own creative range in both written and visual form.

-Political Science 210: American Government & Politics - Dr. Chris Baxter
+Political Science 210: American Government & Politics

-UTM’s typical POSC 210 course focuses on the structure of the American political system, with an emphasis on the following topics: the development of the American Constitution; our system of federalism and how the national and state governments divide and compete for power; and the struggles between competing political parties, candidates, and interest groups for their share of power in the political system.
-For GSH 2012, the theme will be “A Government of Laws, or Men? – The Role of the Individual in American Constitutionalism.”
+UTM’s typical POSC 210 course focuses on the structure of the American political system, with an emphasis on the following topics: the development of the American Constitution; our system of federalism and how the national and state governments divide and compete for power; and the struggles between competing candidates and interest groups for their share of power in the political system.
+For GSH 2019, the theme will be “A Government of Laws, or Men? – The Role of the Individual in American Constitutionalism.”
 We will examine the usual 210 topics with an added emphasis on the following theme: The U.S. Constitution is said to be based on a series of principles that reaffirm the equality, intellect, and worth of the common man.
-But are the all-too-human men and women who make our American political community up to the task of providing “government of the people [and] by the people?
+But are the all-too-human men and women in our American political community up to the task of providing “government of the people [and] by the people?
 Are the average men and women who comprise our juries effective truth-seekers, or can they be misled by lawyers’ persuasive rhetoric and witness’ imperfect memories?
 Can justice truly be blind when judges in some states take millions in campaign contributions from interest groups?
 Do American voters truly live up to their responsibility to be informed voters, or are their votes determined by sophisticated media campaigns?
 We will explore the ethical problems that arise when the pursuit of democratic ideals collides with the realities of human nature.